A commenter, Chris Schultz, wrote the following. I agree with every single thing he said. He makes many excellent and insightful points.

 We’re worried about unions, yet what I see here is a resurgence of Nazism, or perhaps Jew-phobia.
 Forget race.
 It doesn’t matter.
 Those who focus on race are intent on creating divisions that divert attention from the real problem.
 It’s not the color of skin, it’s the color of money.
 The haves versus the have nots.
 America’s biggest advantage is its biggest weakness.

 People born in poverty can elevate themselves to the top of the financial food chain.
 I know of a few of these people.
 They are rare, exceptional and they have compelling stories.
 Every one would like to be like these success stories.
 Alas, most of us won’t make it.

 But that desire and almost insane competitiveness drives workers apart as they plot and scheme for their own little nirvanas at the expense of their neighbors.
 It seems to hit white Americans hardest because from the beginning of this country, it was white Americans who benefited from the upward mobility.
-But I believe it afflicts all American workers to
+But I believe it afflicts all American workers to some extent.

 And if we’re all going to be rich, why associate with a bunch of Union losers who are planning to retire from their same old job 30 years down the road?
 No health insurance?
 No problem.
 In 10 years I’ll be a mulitimillionaire and buy my own damn doctor.
 Or so the thinking goes.